kasimtasdemir/2020-COMP303-OS-Assignment-2-Gemstone-Mining/questions.md

 **[PID:5738] Tired.
 Going to sleep for 712msec.**

+- Do not use the word *result* in your output messages until the end.
+This is a special keyword I checkon it in the Makefile to evaluate your final result.

 # Part 1
 You are given N text files (buckets) filled with random characters (dirt).